scythemenace/CS3SH3/notes/chapter_8_deadlocks.md

     Example:
     ![Safety Set True](safety-set-true.png)
 - **Step 4**: If all processes are finished, the system is in a **safe state**.
+  We can see that process $P_3$, $P_4$, $P_2$, and $P_0$, all satisfy the conditions in step 2.

+  In short, our goal with safety algorithm is to "go all the way" and find out whether our decision of allocating resources to a certain process will lead to a deadlock.
+Therefore, instead of allocating some resources we straight away allocate the max need of a process (simulating the worst-case scenario where the process decides to access its max need immediately) and then check if this could lead to a deadlock in the future or not.

 ---